 Vegan Vegetable and Potato Chowder!
-You are going to love this healthy and hearty chowder.
-Packed with vegetables, Vegan and Gluten-Free.
+You are going to love this healthy and hearty vegetable corn chowder.
+Vegan and Gluten-Free.

 After visiting Boston earlier this month, I’m tempted to call this one Potato Chowdah instead of Chowder.
 But, then I remember that I’m firmly planted in the middle of the country; so- chowder it is.

 A few weeks ago, BL asked for potato soup for dinner.
 A favorite of his, not so much of mine.
 Sure, I love potatoes in just about every form, but I really like my soups to have some bite to them.
 Chunky, stew-like soups > creamy soups.
 (Unless that creamy soup has a loaf of freshly baked-bread to go with it, then all bets are off.)

 Um, how about chowder instead?
 BL still get’s the silky, hearty bite from simmered potatoes and I get extra vegetables and texture.

 This soup starts like most others: with a sauté of the holy trinity: carrots, onion and celery.
 It’s how 99% of my soups start, and you know the saying- if it ain’t broke, don’t fix it.

 Then we add in potatoes from The Little Potato company, a must-try for all potato fans like me.
 While almost all of their varieties will work in this dish, the delicate skin of the baby boomer variety gives way to a smooth, silky texture when cooked and then pureed.
 They are perfect for baking, mashing and in this soup.
 I’ve noticed The Little Potato company showing up in more and more stores.

 For my STL friends, you can find them in Dierburgs, Schnuck’s and Walmart.